cluebbers/Reproducibility-METEOR-NLP/README.md

 This repository is for the Modul M.Inf.2801 Research Lab Rotation at the Georg-August Universität Göttingen.

-This work is based on the [Rogue Scores: Reproducibility Guide](https://analyses.org/2023/rogue-scores/reproduce/).
+This work is based on [Rogue Scores](https://aclanthology.org/2023.acl-long.107) (Grusky, ACL 2023) and the corresponding [Rogue Scores: Reproducibility Guide](https://analyses.org/2023/rogue-scores/reproduce/).
 After evaluating over 2000 papers using the ROUGE score, they reported three conclusions:

 - (A) Critical evaluation decisions and parameters are routinely omitted, making most reported scores irreproducible.
 - (B) Differences in evaluation protocol are common, affect scores, and impact the comparability of results reported in many papers.